redhat-partner-tech/partner-tech-days-feb2020/OpenShift-AppDev/labs/2_4_Extend_Quarkus_App.md

 ```

 5. Inject the Decision Service in our REST resource and lean on it to call the kieserver (only showing the changes here).

-Added a couple of static values for the auth header and the container ID (to be dealt with a bit further down)
+**NOTE**: Temporarily add couple of String values for the **authHeader** and **violationContainerId** parameters (to be dealt with a bit further down)

 ```java
    Logger logger = LoggerFactory.getLogger(ViolationResource.class);